-- their revenue from thermal coal (extraction, trading or power generation), tobacco and/or marijuana for recreational purposes (growing and manufacturing of products). - When relevant, Tikehau Group has pledged to vote at shareholder meetings of all companies held in funds regardless of the nationality of issuing companies, as long as the issuer provides sufficient information and as long as its custodians are able to take its votes into account.
-Resolutions put on the agenda by external shareholders (including resolutions on ESG topics) are analysed on a case-bycase basis and approved if the resolution helps to improve the company's practices or can enhance shareholder value.
-With respect to the Company, the Group will exercise its active ownership strategies in compliance with article 48 of the Investment Fund Law. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- the weighted average carbon intensity of the Sub-Fund (GHG emissions per million euros of turnover) must be at least 20% lower than that of the investment universe, - assign companies an ESG Profile and apply the process described in point 2 in response to the question "What investment strategy does this financial product follow?", - exclude companies using norm-based, and sectoral exclusions covered by the Exclusion Policy or when applicable by the requirements of the label the Sub-Fund is entitled to, as described in point 1 in response to the question "What investment strategy does this financial product follow?", - when relevant, the Group has pledged to vote at shareholder meetings of all companies held in funds regardless of the nationality of issuing companies, as long as the issuer provides sufficient information and as long as its custodians are able to take its votes into account.
+Resolutions put on the agenda by external shareholders (including resolutions on ESG topics) are analysed on a case-by-case basis and approved if the resolution helps to improve the company's practices or can enhance shareholder value.
+With respect to the Sub-Fund, the Group will exercise its active ownership strategies in compliance with article 48 of the Investment Fund Law. - The Sub-Fund will invest at least 10% of its assets in "sustainable investments" as defined in article 2 (17) of SFDR.
+The criteria for qualifying an investment as a "sustainable investment" are set out in the question above "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?". - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?